jcburley/joker/README.md

 ## Overview of Tool's Relationship to Joker and Go

 Before building Joker, one can optionally run this tool against a Go source tree (as `run.sh` automatically does).
-The Go source tree _must_ correspond to the version of Go used to build Joker itself, to populate `joker/std/go/` and modify related Joker source files.
+The Go source tree (found via `go/build.Default.GOROOT`) _must_ correspond to the version of Go used to build Joker itself, as it likely will, and contain a complete `src` subdirectory, in order to populate `joker/std/go/` and modify related Joker source files.
 Further, the build parameters (`$GOARCH`, `$GOOS`, etc.) must match -- so `build-all.sh` would have to pass those to this tool (if it was to be used) for each of the targets.

 This is still just a proof of concept; for example, `net.LookupMX()` returns a vector including a vector of pointers to `net.MX` objects, which cannot yet be properly examined.